This guide explains how to:

 In testing configuration, you will not incur any costs in most cases.
 The testing configuration is an App Engine F1 instance class in the Standard environment.

 In production configuration, each server costs approximately $40 / month (USD).
 Each server is an App Engine instance with 1 vCPU, 0.5 GB memory, 10 GB disk in the Flexible environment.
 We recommend running a minimum of 3 servers to reduce the risk of data loss in case of a server outage.
 However, you may choose to run fewer (or more) servers.
-We expect that each server can handle 100 requests per second, though the performance will vary with the number of tags, and what those tags do.
+We expect that autoscaling 3-6 servers (the default) will handle 50-200 requests per second, though the performance will vary with the number of tags, and what those tags do.

 See Managing App Engine costs to understand App Engine billing and how to configure billing alerts.
 We strongly recommend setting up a billing alert.